Skip to Content

 A man driving a bicycle taxi through Havana

-Exchanging money on the street in Cuba has its risks.
-Wherever possible, you should exchange your money at your accommodation.
-If you do decide to exchange money on the street, exercise caution, check for forged or damaged currency, and double check that you have received Cuban National Peso and not Cuban Convertible Peso.
+If you do decide to exchange money on the street, exercise caution and check for forged or damaged notes.
+Also double-check that you have received CUP, not CUC.

-Money for Cuba: ATMs in Cuba
+Accessing ATMs in Cuba

 View over Plaza Mayor in Trinidad, Cuba

-ATMs are mainly located in bigger cities and towns such as Havana, Trinidad, Varadero, and Cienfuegos.
-However, successfully withdrawing cup from an ATM in Cuba is a matter of luck.
-Some days the ATMs might work, and other days, they will be out of money.
+ATMs are mainly located in bigger cities or towns such as Havana, Trinidad, Varadero, and Cienfuegos.
+However, successfully withdrawing cash from an ATM in Cuba is a matter of luck.

-Money for Cuba: How much currency to take to Cuba
+Money for Cuba: How Much Currency to Take to Cuba

 Blonde woman swimming in a natural swimming hole with a waterfall